 Crisis Community Resources

-Lifeline is available 24 hours a day, 7 days a week for information and referral services in our community, as well as short-term telephone crisis counseling.
+Crisis is different for everyone.
+You can always call 211 or text 898-211.
+Lifeline 211 is available 24 hours a day, 7 days a week for information and referral services in our community, as well as short-term telephone crisis counseling.

 -